For more information or to get a quote contact us today

 7. Employee Supervision

-As a business that revolves around a dangerous activity like throwing axes, it is necessary to have your team oversee everything that’s going on.
-Like lifeguards at a beach or pool, your employees are responsible for ensuring all participants are following the right protocols.
+Another important safety regulation for axe-throwing businesses is employee supervision at all times.
+Offer your team the proper training to enforce safety rules proactively.
+Have regular safety and training meetings to refresh their memories.
+As a business that revolves around a dangerous activity like throwing axes, it is necessary for your team to oversee everything that’s going on.
+Like lifeguards at a beach or pool, your employees are responsible for ensuring all participants follow the right protocols.

 There are a lot of rules to follow and it is inevitable that someone forgets one here or there.
 That’s why your employees should be there to offer reminders and keep everything in working order.
 Try to operate with a full staff to ensure every throwing area has multiple eyes on it.